by Jake Romer

 As a non-profit, we're relatively price-sensitive and don't want to use funds inefficiently, so the potential savings gave Translation.io a big leg up in our deliberations.

-The biggest feature advantages its competitors had over it (the one that most piqued our interest, that is) – automated GitHub PRs to sync translations – could be implemented with some shell script integrated into our build pipeline, so we had a clear winner.
+Its most significant feature-gap relative to its alternatives – automated GitHub PRs to sync translations – could be implemented with some shell script integrated into our build pipeline, so we had a clear winner.

 GetText has several advantages over the Rails default, especially for large projects – the most compelling arguably being that strings don't need to be externalized from templates to a translation file.
 Instead, the source string lives in the template but is merely wrapped in a special method.